-It introduces new speaker configurations, such as 5.1.4, where there are five speakers around the room, one subwoofer and four height channel speakers.
-You could also have 5.1.2, 7.1.2 or 7.1.4.
+It introduces new speaker configurations, such as 5.1.2, where there are five speakers around the room, one subwoofer and two height channel speakers.
+You could also have 5.1.4, 7.1.2 or 7.1.4.
 If you want some extra low-end grunt, you can also add an extra subwoofer into the mix.

 What do I need to get Dolby Atmos?

-For the best possible Atmos experience, in-ceiling speakers are the way to go.
-But not everyone is able to facilitate them, so the more common approach at home is to get upward firing Atmos speaker modules to fire the sound up to the ceiling and reflect back down to the listening position.
+However, not everyone is able to facilitate them, so the more common approach at home is to get upward firing Atmos speakers to fire the sound up to the ceiling and reflect back down to the listening position.
 And, this is the form adopted by many speaker, AV receiver and soundbar manufacturers today.

 What Dolby Atmos soundbars are available?